 Ask anyone who lives in Shanghai about street food and you can be guaranteed one of two responses.
 Locals and expats alike, you either love it, or won't go near it.
-I decided to gather a group of the former, rug up, and experience a night of eating from the mobile carts dotted around the South Bund Fabric Market.
+We decided to head out and explore different popular street food spots in Shanghai and experience a night of eating from the mobile carts dotted around the city.

 Cōng yóu shao bing (onion oil pancake)

 It is…an oval shaped crusty flat bread, served either sweet or salty.

 The Verdict: a safe start to the evening and a good way to line your belly.

 It is…a Taiwanese delight, which the vendor has been selling since 2008.
 He stretches what looks like pizza dough and spreads the disc onto the hotplate and it bubbles and browns.
 We choose toppings of cheese, egg, lettuce and chili sauce.

 The Verdict: a great snack with a peppery aftertaste.
 Warms the belly and the fillings create a substantial snack.

 It is…domino-sized pieces of spongy tofu with visible chili toppings.